 Volunteers planting 1,000 native trees and shrubs at Oakledge Park in Burlington, Vermont.
 Photo: Gwendolyn Causer

-Audubon Vermont and the City of Burlington’s Department of Parks, Recreation & Waterfront partnered on Plants for Birds projects throughout Burlington, Vermont to highlight native plants in high-visibility and ecologically-diverse settings, including sites impacted by climate change.
+Audubon Vermont and the City of Burlington’s Department of Parks, Recreation & Waterfront are partnering on Plants for Birds projects throughout Burlington, Vermont to highlight native plants in high-visibility and ecologically-diverse settings, including sites impacted by climate change.

 Creating habitat for birds in Burlington's Parks.

 A green stormwater structure featuring native plants for birds and pollinators.